DatViseR/Vivid-Volcano/Publication/paper.md

-If you would like to run the application locally, it can be easily installed by following the instructions and using the automatic installer (for UNIX systems) available on the repository page: <https://github.com/DatViseR/Vivid-Volcano.> The full source code and the instructions for windows installation are also available there.
+If you would like to run the application locally, it can be easily installed by following the instructions and using the automatic installer (for UNIX systems) available on the repository page: <https://github.com/DatViseR/Vivid-Volcano.> The full source code and the instructions for Windows installation are also available there.

 # Technical description and implementation